HIV CAPACITY BUILDING ASSISTANCE

 Project Specialist

 Misty Gutierrez (she/her/hers) provides administrative support to the Denver Prevention Training Center’s Capacity Building Assistance (CBA) program and the Disease Intervention Training Center (DITC).
 Misty assists with preparing and developing products, providing logistics support for training events, and managing program registration data.
 She is the jack of all trades around the office and enjoys every minute supporting and collaborating with her colleagues.
-Her previous position was in the Denver Sexual Health Clinic, where she found herself intrigued by all things STD/HIV related.
+Her previous position was in the Denver Sexual Health Clinic, where she found herself intrigued by all things STI/HIV related.
 She is passionate about making a difference in the community.

 Lisa Frederick